-Welcome to the Rossiter lab.
-Our studies involve the use of approaches in molecular ecology, phylogenetics and molecular evolution to address questions in evolutionary biology and conservation.
-We are especially interested in the genetics of population divergence and speciation.
-Most of our work focuses on bats, which are great candidates for studying speciation because their ultrasonic calls influence prey size, habitat use and social communication, and also because their vocalisation and auditory systems are often tightly tuned to each other.
+We use approaches in molecular ecology, phylogenetics and molecular evolution to address questions in evolutionary biology and conservation.
+We are especially interested in adaptation, population divergence and speciation.
+Most of our work focuses on mammals, particularly bats, which are great candidates for studying speciation because their ultrasonic calls influence prey size, habitat use and social communication, and also because their vocalisation and auditory systems are often tightly tuned to each other.

-If you are interested in joining the lab, please send a CV.
-Doing a PhD is not for everyone: if you are thinking about applying for a PhD but you are unsure if it’s the right move, then this useful article might help you to decide.
+Most PhD positions are funded by NERC and BBSRC.
+If you are interested in joining the lab as a PhD student, please send a CV in the first instance.
+If you are thinking about applying for a PhD but you are unsure if it’s the right move, then this useful article might help you to decide.

-Professor Shuyi Zhang (East China Normal University, China)
+Professor Xiuguang Mao (East China Normal University, China)

 Professor Emma Teeling (University College Dublin, Ireland)